thijsrijkers/axolot/README.md

 - Encryption keys are never exposed externally.
 - Data cannot be accessed by any process or application other than Axolot itself.
 - All exported data must be decrypted using matching host-derived rules.

+## 🔁 Portable Encryption Rules

+- Export the encryption rules separately to re-import and decrypt data on another host machine securely.

+> ⚠️ **One-Time Export Rule**
+> The encryption rules can only be exported **once** during the **first launch** of the application.
+After that, they are locked and cannot be retrieved again.
+>